Los Angeles beats San Francisco for George Lucas museum site

 - Facebook Live video spurs hate-crime charges against woman after 'Spanish privilege' rant WATCH

+It had several possible locations, but the choice eventually came down to perpetual rivals in Northern and Southern California.

-The appealing project became the source of yet another heated rivalry between the two always-competing cities, with San Francisco offering Treasure Island with its scenic views in the middle of the bay as a home that the museum would have had virtually to itself.
+San Francisco offered Treasure Island, with its scenic views in the middle of the bay, as a home that the museum would have had virtually to itself.

-“We have been humbled by the overwhelmingly positive support we received from both San Francisco and Los Angeles during our selection process,” the museum organizers said in a statement.

-It will house an extensive personal collection that includes 40,000 paintings, illustrations and film-related items including storyboards and costumes from “The Wizard of Oz,” ”Casablanca” and of course “Star Wars.”
+The museum will house Lucas’s personal collection, which includes 40,000 paintings, illustrations and film-related items including storyboards and costumes from “The Wizard of Oz,” ”Casablanca” and, of course, “Star Wars.”

+Los Angeles Mayor Eric Garcetti emphasized that it would not be just “a Star Wars museum.”

+“This is a collection of narrative art in a city that has the best storytellers and story makers in the world,” he said at a news conference.

+“I am disappointed, of course, but must respect the decision,” San Francisco Mayor Edwin M. Lee said in a statement.
+“I am pleased that the museum will be built in California for our state’s residents to someday enjoy.”

-LA seemed an obvious choice for Lucas, not just because of its film industry legacy.
-He is an alumnus of the film school at the University of Southern California, which is right across the street from the museum site.
+LA seemed an obvious choice for Lucas, not merely because of its film industry legacy.
+He is an alumnus and major donor to the film school at the University of Southern California, which is right across the street from the museum site.

-But Lucas has lived in the San Francisco Bay Area for most of his life, and it was home to Lucasfilm until Disney Co. bought it in 2012.
+However, Lucas has strong San Francisco ties as well.
+He has lived in the Bay Area for most of his life, and the city was home to Lucasfilm until Disney Co. bought it in 2012.

-LA Mayor Eric Garcetti said in a statement after the decision that “millions of Angelenos and visitors will enjoy an extraordinary collection anchored in storytelling — an art that carries so much meaning in the history and legacy of Los Angeles.”
+Garcetti said the Exposition Park site will allow museum-hoppers to see movie-magic spacecraft and then walk over to see the real thing: the space shuttle.

+“You can go from imagining space, to actually seeing how it got done,” the mayor said.
+“You can see how we are inspired by the natural world, and see how we put it on the screen.”

-In addition to its two major museums, Exposition Park is home to the LA Memorial Coliseum, where the USC Trojans and Los Angeles Rams play football, and an under-construction stadium for a new Major League Soccer team, LAFC.
+Exposition Park also is home to the LA Memorial Coliseum, where the USC Trojans and Los Angeles Rams play football, and an under-construction stadium for a new Major League Soccer team, LAFC.
 A light rail line that opened just last year connects the park with downtown Los Angeles and the beaches to the West.

 The project also comes amid a museum boom in Los Angeles that includes The Broad, a buzzing new contemporary art museum downtown.